JOINT COTTON INDUSTRY BALE PACKAGING COMMITTEE

-The mission of the JCIBPC is to "Preserve the quality of U.S. cotton fiber for mill consumption through the development of standards for cotton bales, including safe and environmentallyfriendly materials, methods and systems for packaging, handling and tagging.”2
+The mission of the JCIBPC is to "Preserve the quality of U.S. cotton fiber for mill consumption through the development of standards for cotton bales, including safe and environmentally-friendly materials, methods and systems for packaging, handling and tagging.

-The JCIBPC met February 29, 2012, in Memphis, TN, to develop 2012 Specifications.
-The specifications then underwent an additional examination by the JCIBPC Specification’s Review Committee.
-The revised specifications are identical to the specifications for the previous year’s crop except for the following revision.
+The JCIBPC met virtually February 24, 2021 to develop the 2021 Specification recommendations.
+The specifications then underwent an additional examination by the JCIBPC Specification’s Review Committee on March 17, 2021.
+The revised specifications are identical to the specifications for the previous year’s crop except for the following revisions:

 Previous specification changes were discussed by the specifications review subcommittee.
-The subcommittee concluded that, in conformity with previous actions starting with the 2011 crop, the use of properly marked PET strapping is required and continued use of non-marked PET strapping is disallowed once existing stocks are depleted.
-The specifications review committee then reaffirmed the following policy: bale packaging materials carried over from the previous year, which were eligible for packaging during the 2011-marketing year, may be used to package the current marketing year’s cotton.
+The specifications review committee reaffirmed the following policy: bale packaging materials carried over from the previous year, which were eligible for packaging during the 2020-2021 marketing year cotton, may be used to package the current marketing year’s cotton.